Mill Reef – Fast And Brave

 The Mill Reef influence would also be passed on by his son Doyoun.
-Winner of the 2000 Guineas and the Craven Stakes in 1988 for his breeder and owner the Aga Khan IV, Doyoun would stand stud in Ireland at the Aga’s Gilltown and Ballymany Studs until 1998 when he was sold to Turkish interests.
-After he left for Turkey his sons Daylami and Kalanisi would each raid the Breeder’s Cup Turf in the US and win in consecutive years, both horses were trained in Europe, while Irish bred Manndar would win the Manhattan Handicap and the Turf Classic Stakes when exported to the US.
+Winner of the 2000 Guineas and the Craven Stakes in 1988 for his breeder and owner the Aga Khan IV, Doyoun entered stud in Ireland at the Aga’s Gilltown Stud.
+He also served mares at Ballymany Stud for the Aga Khan.
+In 1998 he was sold to Turkish interests.
+After Doyoun left for Turkey his sons Daylami and Kalanisi would each raid the Breeder’s Cup Turf in the US and win in consecutive years.
+Both horses were trained in Europe.
+Irish bred Manndar won the Manhattan Handicap and the Turf Classic Stakes in another raid on US stakes by a son of Doyoun.
 Attempts to re-acquire Doyoun were unsuccessful and he stayed in Turkey until his passing in 2002 from cancer.

-Returning to Mill Reef, he would sire many other stakes winners such as; Irish champion three year old Entitled; Fairy Footsteps (1000 Guineas); King Of Clubs (G1 Premio Emilio Turati); Marooned (G1 Sydney Cup); from the Queen’s great mare Highclere came Milford (Princess Of Wales Stakes); Pas De Seul (Prix de La Foret); and a full brother of Diamond Shoal bred by Paul Mellon named Glint Of Gold, winner of the Prix de Saint-Cloud, the Grosser Preis von Baden, the Europa Preis, the Derby Italiano, the Grand Prix de Paris, and the Gran Criterium, all G1 races.
+Returning to Mill Reef, he would sire many other stakes winners such as; Irish champion three year old Entitled; Fairy Footsteps (1000 Guineas); King Of Clubs (Premio Emilio Turati); Marooned (Sydney Cup); from the Queen’s great mare Highclere came Milford (Princess Of Wales Stakes); Pas De Seul (Prix de La Foret); and a full brother of Diamond Shoal bred by Paul Mellon named Glint Of Gold, winner of the Prix de Saint-Cloud, the Grosser Preis von Baden, the Europa Preis, the Derby Italiano, the Grand Prix de Paris, and the Gran Criterium, all group one races.

 Mill Reef was loved by all who knew him but perhaps none more so than his proud breeder/owner Paul Mellon.
-Mellon commissioned three life sized bronze statues to be made in the horse’s honour, one of which is at the National Stud in Newmarket where he stood his entire stud career, one at Kingsclere where had lived during his racing career and one at Rokeby Farm where he was born.
+Mellon commissioned three life sized bronze statues to be made in the horse’s honour, one of which is at the National Stud in Newmarket where he stood his entire stud career.
+Another graces the stables at Kingsclere where had lived during his racing career.
+The third statue is at Rokeby Farm where he was born.
 Mill Reef was not a large horse standing 15.3 hands, but was of perfect proportion and had a rich bay coat.
 He had a smooth and balanced action with quick acceleration when in motion.

 When Thoroughbred enthusiast get together to discuss who was the best they had ever seen, Mill Reef’s name would inevitably be mentioned.
 He is held on the same level of esteem as Nijinsky, his contemporary Brigadier Gerard, Sea Bird, Ribot, and many other such luminaries of the European turf.
-In July of 1985, Mill Reef underwent a heart operation but, as he was steadily declining the vets came to the conclusion that his condition would never improve, only worsen, and so he was humanly euthanized on February 2, 1988.
+In July of 1985, Mill Reef underwent a heart operation.
+However the great horse was steadily declining leading the vets to the conclusion that his condition would never improve.
+As Mill Reef’s condition worsened, the inevitable decision had top be made.
+The great Mill Reef was humanly euthanized on February 2, 1986.
 He was eighteen.
 The following year he would posthumously lead the sire list in Great Britain, his second such title.